geneas/lua/README.md

 Output is generated via io.stdout:write(), unless a global function debug_writer has been defined, in which case this function is called with the formatted output instead.
 Each call to any of the print functions results in a single call to the output function.

+All global variables can also be accessed via the set/get functions described below.

 *setDebugLevel(n)*